giovancombo/DLA-Labs/lab1/README.md

 #### CAMs on my photographs

-Secondly, as a photographer I couldn't resist to compute CAMs on some of my photographs!
-But as they are 4000x3000 (huge) images, I had to adjust scaling factors between images and CAMs: I resized every image to a width of 32 (I kept their rectangular shapes) to get the prediction from the model (trained on 32x32 CIFAR10 images), before resizing again CAM and image to width 256.
+Secondly, as a photographer, I couldn't resist computing CAMs on some of my photographs!
+However, as they are 4000x3000 (huge) images, I had to adjust scaling factors between images and CAMs: I resized every image to a width of 32 (keeping their rectangular shapes) to get the prediction from the model (trained on 32x32 CIFAR10 images), before resizing both the CAM and image to a width of 256.

-In order to test how well the model performs, I chose images with "obvious" classes (like 1, 2, 9, 16, 17 and 18), and images that, instead, I thought could have been more challenging.
+To test how well the model performs, I chose images with "obvious" classes (like 1, 2, 9, 16, 17, and 18), and images that I thought could be more challenging.
 Some results are very interesting:

-+ **(3 and 4)**: vintage cars are predicted as *trucks*, probably because the model sees something with four tyres but with a very unconventional shape.
++ **(3 and 4)**: Vintage cars are predicted as *trucks*, probably because the model sees something with four tires but with a very unconventional shape.
-+ **(5)**: these are *goats*, so they are objects that don't fit in any of the CIFAR10 classes.
++ **(5)**: These are goats, so they are objects that don't fit into any of the CIFAR10 classes.
 Yet, antlers are decisive in classifying them as *deers*.
-+ **(10)**: the model recognizes an airplane even if you are inside the airplane, the wing is sufficient.
++ **(10)**: The model recognizes an *airplane* even if you're inside the airplane; the wing is sufficient.
-+ **(11)**: again a subject that doesn't fit in any CIFAR10 category: this macaque was predicted as *deer*.
++ **(11)**: Again, a subject that doesn't fit into any CIFAR10 category: this macaque was predicted as a *deer*.
-+ **(12)**: I thought the model would have predicted this statue as *dog*, but eventually something went wrong.
++ **(12)**: I thought the model would have predicted this statue as a dog, but eventually something went wrong.
 + **(14)**: I was sure the model would have correctly classified this image due to the sailboat, not those yachts in the background.

 <p float="left">